 I was at the Los Angeles jewelry district yesterday and saw a woman with a pair of 2-carats each round diamond studs on her ears.
 They weren’t sparkly.
 They weren’t white.
 They were cloudy and dull.
 Were they just dirty?
 It didn’t look like it.
 I thought about why she may have chosen 2 carats each for earrings versus a sparkly pair of smaller diamonds.
-It prompted me to write a post on my insider’s guide to choosing the perfect diamonds to help my readers avoid her mistake.
+It prompted me to write this post on my insider’s guide to choosing the perfect diamonds to help my readers avoid her mistake.

 Drilling down from here, my standards for an engagement ring are much different than a diamond for pendants, earrings or other jewelry.